OpenSLO/OpenSLO/website/README.md

 # OpenSLO website

 This directory builds the OpenSLO website with MkDocs Material.
-The development environment uses Python 3.13, the packages in `requirements.txt`, and Ruff.
+The repository's root Devbox environment includes Yarn, Python 3.13, Ruff, and Go 1.26.
+It installs the website's Python dependencies from `requirements.txt`.

 ## Development

-With Devbox installed, run these commands from the repository root:
+Run `devbox shell` from the repository root to install and activate the dependencies.
+Use the root Makefile:

 - `make website/serve` previews the website locally.
 - `make website/build` writes the website to `website/site/`.
 - `make website/check` lints Python and tests schema generation through MkDocs.

-These targets use the environment in `website/devbox.json`.
-The first run installs its packages and Python dependencies.
-To run website commands directly, enter `website/`, then run `devbox shell`.
-The commands below assume that environment and directory.
+- `make check` runs all repository checks, including YAML example validation.
+- `make format` formats Python files and the spelling dictionary.

+For one command, use `devbox run -- make website/serve` instead of opening a shell.
+Run all commands below from the repository root unless stated otherwise.
+Website file paths in this document are relative to `website/`.

 Pull requests run these checks and a strict website build in GitHub Actions.
 Pushes to `main` publish the checked website to the `gh-pages` branch.